-“Chinese restaurant syndrome” is still on Merriam-Webster’s Dictionary — and many Asians are livid about it.
+“Chinese restaurant syndrome” is still on Merriam-Webster’s Dictionary

 For those who may be unaware, the term refers to “a group of symptoms (such as numbness of the neck, arms, and back with headache, dizziness, and palpitations) that is held to affect susceptible persons eating food and especially Chinese food heavily seasoned with monosodium glutamate (MSG),” according to the reference.

 Earlier this week, restaurateur/celebrity chef Eddie Huang and TV personality Jeannie Mai (“The Real”) teamed up with Japanese company Ajinomoto to make the definition obsolete, arguing that it only perpetuates racism.

 “For me, it’s another thing to point to other people and say ‘Look, if you think racism toward Asians doesn’t exist in this country, like here it is,’” Huang said, according to the Associated Press.
 “I know how white people see us.
 ‘They’re cool, they’re acceptable, they’re non-threatening.
 But they’re weird, their food.’”